kings-dharma/King-s-Dharma/KD_StoryOutline.md

 - `(1,2,3..)` Are scenes that run in parallel / simultaneously.
   - e.g. `(1) Rama walks on stage` and `(1) Sita sits in the corner` would happen simultaneously.
 - Scene transitions are written with technology / automation in mind.
-- Words in *italic* are sanskrit.
-See 'Pronounciation & Dictionary' document for further notes.
+- Words in *italic* are Sanskrit.
+See 'Pronunciation & Dictionary' document for further notes.
 - <sup>Footnotes</sup> are at the bottom of the document.
 - Intermission is at the end of Act 3.
 - [ ] Check boxes indicate if *first pass* is completed.